 Activities concerned with keeping the school-owned sites clean and ready for daily use.
-Include the cost of site maintenance salaries, benefits, purchased services, materials & supplies, equipment and other costs related to grounds services.
+Include the cost of site maintenance salaries, benefits, purchased services, materials & supplies, equipment, and other costs related to grounds services.

-3400 Equipment Services Activities concerned with keeping the equipment in effective working condition and state of repair.
-Include the cost of maintenance salaries, benefits, purchased services, materials & supplies, equipment and other costs which have the primary function of maintaining non-instructional equipment such as computers, machinery and other complex mechanical devices.
+3400 Equipment Services

+Activities concerned with keeping the equipment in effective working condition and state of repair.
+Include the cost of maintenance salaries, benefits, purchased services, materials & supplies, equipment, and other costs which have the primary function of maintaining non-instructional equipment such as computers, machinery and other complex mechanical devices.
 NOTE: Only the purchase of equipment used to maintain other equipment should be included in this function.

-3500 Vehicle Services Activities concerned with keeping the vehicles, other than student transportation vehicles, in effective working condition and state of repair.
-Include the cost of vehicle maintenance and service salaries, benefits, purchased services, materials & supplies, equipment and other costs related to maintenance and upkeep of vehicles owned by the school system.
+3500 Vehicle Services

+Activities concerned with keeping the vehicles, other than student transportation vehicles, in effective working condition and state of repair.
+Include the cost of vehicle maintenance and service salaries, benefits, purchased services, materials & supplies, equipment, and other costs related to maintenance and upkeep of vehicles owned by the school system.
 NOTE: Student transportation vehicle maintenance should be recorded using 4170 - Transportation Vehicle Maintenance Services.

-3900 Other Operation & Maintenance Services Activities concerned with other operation and maintenance services that can not be classified in the above functions.
-4210-4299 Food Services 4210 Child Nutrition Activities concerned with providing food to students and staff in a school system.
-This service area includes preparing, delivering and serving regular and incidental meals, lunches, or snacks in connection with school activities.
+3900 Other Operation & Maintenance Services

+Activities concerned with other operation and maintenance services that can not be classified in the above functions.

+4210-4299 Food Services

+4210 Child Nutrition

+Activities concerned with providing food to students and staff in a school system.
+This service area includes preparing, delivering, and serving regular and incidental meals, lunches, or snacks in connection with school activities.
 Also, the cost associated with the acquisition of equipment and other related items pertaining to the child nutrition program should be included in this function.
 Maintenance and repairs should be recorded in the 3000 - Operation & Maintenance Service ranges of codes designated with the food service Program codes.

-9100-9800 OTHER EXPENDITURES Activities involving the operations of programs other than those normally considered "day school".
+9100-9800 OTHER EXPENDITURES

+Activities involving the operations of programs other than those normally considered "day school".
 These include activities dealing with Adult/Continuing education programs, nonpublic school programs and services and community services.

+9310-9390 Community Services

-9310-93 90 Community Services Activities which are not directly related to providing educational services in a school system for some segment of the community.
-9340 Summer Feeding Services Activities pertaining to sponsoring or vending/contracting meals during the summer or during school breaks for USDA-Food Service Program.
+Activities which are not directly related to providing educational services in a school system for some segment of the community.

+9340 USDA: SUMMER FOOD SERVICE

+Activities pertaining to sponsoring or vending/contracting meals during the summer or during school breaks for USDA-Food Service Program.

+9341 USDA: CHILD & ADULT CARE

+Activities pertaining to administrative expenditures for meals served to children or adults for the Child & Adult Care Food Program.